Office hours during winter term 2023/2024

 Whom I support

-• Though according to German law tenured professors as civil servants are not allowed to strike, they are nevertheless employees.
+- Though according to German law tenured professors as civil servants are not allowed to strike, they are nevertheless employees.
 Hence, I am member of a trade union.

-• Since 2015 I am an appointed Lay Judge at the Berlin Social Court.
+- Since 2015 I am an appointed Lay Judge at the Berlin Social Court.
 I am assigned to chambers dealing with disputes of the statutory social insurance system, in particularly the public care, health and pension insurances.

-• Empowerment of civil society also requires the means and opportunities to speak up and give independent voices leverage.
+- Empowerment of civil society also requires the means and opportunities to speak up and give independent voices leverage.
 Hence, I am happy to subscribe and donate to both Afrika Süd (a journal on Southern African issues) and IZ3W (Information Centre Third World).

-• I also contribute to the Joe Strummer Foundation which devotes its activities around the world to empowerment through music
+- I also contribute to the Joe Strummer Foundation which devotes its activities around the world to empowerment through music

 On my behalf

-Professional and personal integrity are of importance to me.
-So, besides the usual professional memberships like for instance the German Keynes Society, SUERF – The European Money and Finance Forum or the German and American Economic Association I am also a member of the Association for Integrity and Responsible Leadership in Economics and Associated Profession (AIRLEAP).
-Regrettably my discipline is not at the forefront of promoting professional economic ethics.
-Or as Georgio DeMartino (2012, p.2), one of the editors of The Oxford Handbook of Professional Economic Ethics, stated “Today, economics is certainly among the most important of professions in terms of its impact on the world.
-But in all that time the profession has never attended to the ethical burdens associated with influence over others.”
-The German Economic Association (Verein für Socialpolitik) has accepted a code of ethics only in July 2012.
-Nevertheless there are huge blind spots not being dealt with until today.
+I am a member of inter alia the German Keynes Society, SUERF – The European Money and Finance Forum or the German and American Economic Association, but also the German Economic Association (Verein für Socialpolitik), which has accepted a code of ethics only in July 2012.
+Nevertheless, there are huge blind spots not being dealt with until today.
 This applies to many countries, but in particularly to Germany whose institutional setting to enforce (individual and structural) compliance in academia has to be assessed as weak.
 We do not have resilient self-control mechanisms or any form of whistle blower culture.

 To the blind spots belong the following three issues.
-Although it is meanwhile a kind of international standard that researchers display the amount of research funding which they receive from external entities, the Code of Ethics of the German Economic Association only requires naming the external sources, but not the concrete amounts nor the regularity of that kind of finance.
+Although it is meanwhile a kind of international standard that researchers display the amount of research funding which they receive from external entities, the Code of Ethics of the German Economic Association only requires naming the external sources, but not the detailed amounts nor the regularity of that kind of finance.
 Second, by current law, German civil-servant professors are entitled to devote up to 20 per cent of their working time to so-called extra-mural activities.
 The only requirement is that they notify these activities in advance to the HR of their university and make an official request for permission; approval is a pure formality as long as the 20 per cent cap is not overdrawn.
 This leaves professors and contracting entities with an almost unlimited discretionary scope: they only need to fiddle with the daily lump sum to comply with this ‘requirement’.
 Professors are not automatically obliged to disclose their earnings derived from these extra-mural activities.
 Everyone who is familiar with the salary levels of German civil servants would not be surprised if many of these extra-mural activities generate revenues as much or even more than the official salary - and with that substantial conflicts of interest may rise.
 Third, professors are frequently offered discounts on private goods and services, for instance by publishing houses, for sample copies of text books for their courses.
 But also newspapers and non-academic journals, software and hardware companies and even private (health) insurances offer discounts.
 On the other side there is a strong rise in academic journals requiring researchers to pay for the referee process of their submitted papers.
-While the former should constitute the acceptance of amenities for private purpose which according to the letters of the law is strictly forbidden for civil servants, the latter might be caused by a cut-down of library budgets during the last 25 years which had been a steady source of finance in former times.
+While the former should constitute the acceptance of amenities for private purpose, which - according to the letters of the law - is strictly forbidden for civil servants, the latter might be caused by a cut-down of library budgets during the last 25 years which had been a steady source of finance in former times.
 But none of the two trends and the potential conflict of interests arising from them are dealt with in the Code of Ethics of the German Economic Association.

 Team